phoe-trash/value-semantics-utils/README.md

   slots unbound at any time;
 * `typechecked-class`, an `always-bound-class` with mandatory runtime typechecking for slot values;
+  * `typechecked-slot-definition` and `typechecked-effective-slot-definition`, slot definition classes for typechecked slots;
+  * `slot-definition-typecheck-function`, an accessor function for the typecheck function of a typechecked slot;
-* `typechecked-class-with-value-semantics`, a composition of the above metaclasses.
+* `typechecked-class-with-value-semantics`, a composition of the above three metaclasses.

 ## TODO

 * Rationale and examples and manual
+* Docstrings
 * Wait for https://bugs.launchpad.net/sbcl/+bug/1956621 to get fixed and unskip a test that depends on it